 Ingredients in Beef and Vegetable Puree

-High-quality whole foods are used to make this baby food:
+High-quality whole foods are used to make this beef baby food:

 Beef – Use good quality, lean rump steak in this recipe.